michen00/Springboard_capstone_project/README.md

 # Classify food desert status and predict food insecurity prevalence of areas in the US based on social media data

 ## Application
 Food deserts — areas with poor access to healthy and affordable food — exist mostly in socioeconomically disadvantaged areas associated with poor diet and related health outcomes.
 Because food deserts may contribute to social disparities, there is growing interest in identifying places that are likely to be food deserts.
-[Prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) has used the food-related hashtags of geotagged Instagram posts to predict whether different areas are food deserts.
-Ostensibly, classification accuracy could be improved if the images and captions of each Instagram post or food-related Tweets were also incorporated into the dataset.
+[Prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) has used the food-related hashtags of geotagged Instagram posts to predict whether different parts of the United States are food deserts and to predict measures of food security.
+Ostensibly, classification and prediction accuracy could be improved if the images and captions of each Instagram post or food-related Tweets were also incorporated into the dataset.
 ## Data
 Twitter and Instagram APIs may provide access to food-related Instagram posts and tweets.
 [Food vocabulary lists](https://www.enchantedlearning.com/wordlist/food.shtml) have been useful in [prior research](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cscw_fooddeserts.pdf) for topic modeling of text data and could be expanded.
 The [Food Environment Atlas](https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/) and the [Food Access Research Atlas](https://www.ers.usda.gov/data-products/food-access-research-atlas/download-the-data/) contain information about food access and security at the county and census tract levels (respectively) based on 2010 and 2015 US Census data.
 ## Data gathered for project submission